Generalized inverse diagrams in tribes: Abstract

 \section{Abstract}

-Starting from a generalized Reedy category $R$ satisfying a simple condition, we construct an absolutely dense functor $\mathbf{D}_R \to R$ with domain a strict Reedy category.
-In the case of a generalized inverse category $R$, and given any tribe $\mathcal{T}$, we leverage this construction to provide a tribe structure on a subcategory of fibrant diagrams in $\mathcal{T}^R$.
+Starting from a generalized direct category $R$, we construct an absolutely dense functor $\mathbf{D}_r \to R$ with domain a strict direct category.
+Given any tribe $\mathcal{T}$, we leverage this construction to provide a tribe structure on a subcategory of fibrant diagrams in $\mathcal{T}^{R^{op}}$, assuming some finiteness condition on $R$.